Top Spots for Camping on Gabriola Island

 Amenities at Shingle Bay Campground include:

-Coming from the Otter Bay Ferry Terminal, follow Otter Bay Road until you see South Otter Bay Road on your right.
-Turn onto S Otter Bay Rd and go until you reach Shingle Bay Rd, then turn left.
-Go for another 500m, and you’ll find the parking spot for the campground.
+From the Otter Bay Ferry Terminal, follow Otter Bay Road and watch for South Otter Bay Road on your right.
+Turn onto South Otter Bay Road and continue until you reach Shingle Bay Road.
+Turn left, then drive about 500 metres—you’ll find the parking area for the campground at the end of the road.

 Learn More: Shingle Bay Backcountry Camping